Branch-Resolved Characterization of Feed-Forward Error in Dynamic Teleportation via Classical Choi Shadows: Introduction

 \section{Introduction}

-The emergence of dynamic circuit features in Noisy Intermediate-Scale Quantum (NISQ) computers has dramatically changed the types of computational processes that can be performed.
-For example, recent experimental demonstrations have shown that dynamic circuits with mid-circuit measurement and feedforward can reduce the amount of resources required to perform common operations including the quantum Fourier transform~\cite{Baumer_Tripathi_Seif_Lidar_Wang_2024}, and enable shallow-depth implementations~\cite{Cao_Eisert_2026}.
-Before the introduction of mid-circuit measurement and classical feedforward, conventional quantum circuits only offered terminal measurements, which do not provide support for altering future operations based on their outcome.
-Many endeavors in quantum computing, including error correction, state preparation, qubit reset, and qubit reuse, depend on the ability to conditionally execute certain quantum operations based on the classical readouts~\cite{Koh_Koh_Thompson_2026, DeCross_Chertkov_Kohagen_Foss-Feig_2023}.
+The emergence of dynamic circuit features in Noisy Intermediate-Scale Quantum (NISQ) computers has dramatically changed the types of computational processes that can be performed~\cite{volya2023quantum, volya2024quantum, volya2021quantum, sanjaya2026controlled, sanjaya2024variational}.
+For example, recent work has demonstrated that dynamic circuits with mid-circuit measurement and feed-forward can reduce the amount of resources required to perform common operations including the quantum Fourier transform~\cite{Baumer_Tripathi_Seif_Lidar_Wang_2024}, and enable shallow-depth implementations~\cite{Cao_Eisert_2026}.
+Before the introduction of mid-circuit measurement and classical feed-forward, conventional quantum circuits only offered terminal measurements, which do not provide support for altering future operations based on their outcome.
+Many endeavors in quantum computing, including error correction, state preparation, qubit reset, and qubit reuse, depend on the ability to conditionally execute certain quantum operations based on the classical readouts~\cite{Koh_Koh_Thompson_2026, DeCross_Chertkov_Kohagen_Foss-Feig_2023, volya2024state, volya2023feedback}.
 However, these efforts face two challenges.
-Since the measurement process itself can lead to erroneous readout, it prevents the correct feedforward operation from being utilized and obscures the intended post-measurement behavior of the circuit.
-Moreover, mid-circuit measurements produce both classical and quantum outputs~\cite{Davies_Lewis_1970, Stricker_Vodola_Erhard_Postler_Meth_Ringbauer_Schindler_Blatt_Müller_Monz_2022, Rudinger_Ribeill_Govia_Ware_Nielsen_Young_Ohki_Blume-Kohout_Proctor_2022}, and effectively branch the system's evolution into separate outcome-defined branches.
-This added layer of complexity makes it difficult to characterize error related to measurement-conditioned feedforward operations.
+Since the measurement process itself can lead to erroneous readout~\cite{utt2024quantum}, it can prevent the correct feed-forward operation from being utilized, obscuring the intended post-measurement behavior of the circuit.
+Moreover, mid-circuit measurements produce both classical and quantum outputs~\cite{Davies_Lewis_1970, Stricker_Vodola_Erhard_Postler_Meth_Ringbauer_Schindler_Blatt_Muller_Monz_2022, Rudinger_Ribeill_Govia_Ware_Nielsen_Young_Ohki_Blume-Kohout_Proctor_2022}, and effectively branch the system's evolution into separate outcome-defined branches.
+This added layer of complexity makes it difficult to characterize error related to measurement-conditioned feed-forward operations.